MJadczyszyn/Projekt-tester/README.md

 - [wyszkolewas](https://www.wyszkolewas.com.pl)
 - [softwaretestinghelp](https://www.softwaretestinghelp.com)

 # Social media I read:

 - Testowanie oprogramowania (Facebook)
 - Tester oprogramowania - wsparcie na starcie (Facebook)
 - Tester oprogramowania - jak nim zostać?
 (Facebook)
+- Szkolenie dla QA (Discord)
 - Team testerski (Discord)

+# In my free time:

+- Cycling - My main sport activity recently.
+- Football -  Due to a knee injury I was forced to stop playing football.
+In my spare time, I mainly watch Serie A competitions.
+- Games - I prefer games where I can compete with other players.
+I play city builders and RPGs from time to time.
+- Boardgames & puzzles - This is a new hobby for me.
+It is a great way to spend time with friends.
+- Movies - I've probably watched too many movies (around 1,600) and still have a lot to watch.
+- Music - I used to listen a lot of rock music.
+I even try my hands on drums.
+- Fragrances - I spend too much money on this hobby.